 You can activate Studio using a Community license or an Enterprise license.

-Activate your Studio with a license acquired from Orchestrator by either signing in to your account or connecting to Orchestrator with your machine key.
+Activate your Studio with a license acquired from Orchestrator by either signing in to your account or connecting to Orchestrator with your client credentials or machine key.
 When the connection is established, a license is consumed from Orchestrator.
 For more information, see Licensing in the Orchestrator Guide.

 Depending on the type of license selected, you can perform the following: